juanlive/token-with-addies/README.md

 assignAddy(string)

 Assign any addy to the sender ethereum address.
-If the addy is already assigned, tx will fail.
+If the addy is already assigned to any address, tx will fail.
 If assinment is successfull, an event will be created:
 AssignedAddy(_addy, msg.sender);
 AND 100 TOKENS WILL BE SENT TO THE SENDER ADDRESS!

+addy can be any string accepted by solidity.

 checkAddy(string)